hasii2011/metamenus/README.md

 This code should meet the wxPython Coding Guidelines
 <http://www.wxpython.org/codeguidelines.php> and the wxPython Style Guide
 <http://wiki.wxpython.org/index.cgi/wxPython_20Style_20Guide>.

+## Note:
+tacao does not maintain this fork.
+I think I have to keep the following text to comply with the BSD-3 license.

 For all kind of problems, requests, enhancements, bug reports, etc, please drop me an e-mail.